 For knowledge to spring forth from information, various (mental) models must be selected; a selection aligned to the overarching goals.
 It is here where I firmly believe we have lost our way as an engineering profession.
-Our models, if we can call them that, are too far removed from purpose, goal, and context.
+If we can call them that, our models are too far removed from purpose, goal, and context.
 We have confused a data storage model of trace trees, metrics, log records, and events, as a model of understanding.
-In the context of Observability, an example of a goal in deriving wisdom would be to obtain intelligent near-real-time situational awareness over a large connected, complex, and continually changing landscape of distributed services.
-Here, understanding via a model of a situation must be compatible and conducive to cooperative work performed by both machine and human.
+In the context of Observability, an example of a goal in deriving wisdom would be to obtain intelligent near-real-time situation awareness over a large connected, complex, and continually changing landscape of distributed services.
+Here, understanding via a situation model must be compatible and conducive to cooperative work performed by both machines and humans.
 Ask any vendor to demonstrate a situation’s representation, and all you will get is a dashboard with various jagged lines automatically scrolling.
 Nowhere to be found are signals and states, essential components of a past, present, and unfolding situation.

 There is never knowledge without a model acting as a lens and filter, an augmentation of our senses and reasoning, defining what it is that is of importance – the utility and relevance of information in context.
 There is never information without rules, shaped by knowledge, extracting, collecting, and categorizing data.
 Data and information are not surrogates for a model.
 Likewise, a model is not a Dashboard, one built lazily and naively on top of a lake of data and information.
 A dashboard and many metrics, traces, and logs that come with it are not what constitutes a situation.
 A situation is formed and shaped by changing signals and states of structures and processes within an environment of nested contexts (observation points of assessment) – past, present, and predicted.